fulgencc/giphy-search-clone/README.md

 # Thing I'd Like to Add
 I didn't want to spend too much time on this, so I did have to leave out some things I wish I could have worked on:

+## Optimize for slow internet connections
+I have simple debouncing and checking if GIFs are loaded, but there needs to be some more opimization so that API requests get cancelled if one is pending and the user tries to search again with slow internet.

 ## Jest Tests
 Probably the first thing I would add.
 I'd like to do some snapshot testing of my components.